 EEF trial on Affordable Online Maths Tuition

-We’re not the only ones who think that the concept of 1-to-1 tuition delivered online is one that has great potential.
-At the beginning of 2014 Nesta (now one of our investors) and the Education Endowment Foundation (EEF) approached us to ask if we’d consider being involved in a trial of ‘Affordable Online Maths Tuition’.
+We’re not the only ones who think that the concept of affordable online Maths tuition is one that has great potential.
+At the beginning of 2014, social impact investors Nesta (now one of our investors) and the Education Endowment Foundation (EEF) approached us to ask if we’d consider being involved in a trial of ‘Affordable Online Maths Tuition’.

 The EEF run a number of trials each year into the efficacy of different interventions in education, with a particular focus on those that seek to close the social attainment gap.
 The results of their trials are aggregated in their popular and accessible Teaching and Learning Toolkit.

 As a very early stage education startup in 2014, of course we said yes – we wanted to gain insight into how we could improve our initial teacher platform.
 So at the start of September 2014, as well as settling in our existing schools with their one-to-one Maths tutors we also welcomed an additional 32 EEF schools who would be taking part in the research.